-I usually get out of school at 1:30 PM on Fridays, but Friday the 18 was an exam day so, since we only had one exam that day, we were released at 10:30 AM.
+I usually get out of school at 1:30 PM on Fridays, but Friday the 18 was an exam day so, since there was only one exam that day, my classmates and I were released at 10:30 AM.
 The weather was nice outside.
-A bit chilly but, overall, rather nice.
-My family picked me up, we drove two hours to Greenville, Tenessee, pulled into the Johnson family’s driveway, got out, and it was snowing.
+A bit chilly but, overall, pleasant.
+Needless to say, my family picked me up, we drove two hours to Greenville, Tenessee, pulled into the Johnson family’s driveway, got out, and it was snowing.
 Talk about a change of weather!
 My first reaction was, It’s not supposed to be snowing!
 It’s December!
 We’re not supposed to get snow until March!
-Ansa said she wanted to go home but I’m sure she was joking, right?
+Ansa said she wanted to go home but I’m sure she was joking, right? 😂 😂

 Saturday Ellie and I filmed half of a soon to be music video.
 The boys joined us as we made our way back to the house which is when they discovered large pieces of ice behind the barn.
 Simon broke a big chunk over his head which looked really painful but seemed not to scratch him.
 Once back inside we played several games with the rest of the family including dodgeball and Buzz Word.
 Later the girls decided to open my Christmas presents to their family and they posed for pictures before we retreated to the basement to play more games.

 Sunday came, as it always will, and we had to go our own ways.
 I had a lot of fun with you guys!
 Hope we can get back together really soon!

 QOTD: “It seems we have always been, and will always be, friends.
 Time can change much, but not this.” -Winnie the Pooh

 On December 21, we arrived at my Uncle John and Aunt Christina’s house.
 After unpacking, we spent the evening hanging before us kids and Uncle John went caroling at a nursing home.